hzeller/rpi-rgb-led-matrix/examples-api-use/README.md

 (`--led-chain=8 --led-parallel=2 --led-pixel-mapper="U-mapper"`).

-#### V-mapper (Vertical arrangement)
+#### V-mapper and Vmapper:Z (Vertical arrangement)

 By default, when you add panels on a chain, they are added horizontally.
 If you have 2 panels of 64x32, you get 128x32.
-If you wanted 64x64, you can use a U-mapper, but it would require that some panels are 'upside down', which might not be desirable.
-The V-mapper allows the stacking to be vertical and not horizontal.
+The V-mapper allows the stacking to be vertical and not horizontal and get the 64x64 you might want.

-Unlike the U mapper, all the panels are correct side up, and you need more cable length as you need to cross back to the start of the next panel.
+By default, all the panels are correct side up, and you need more cable length as you need to cross back to the start of the next panel.
+If you wish to use shorter cables, you can add use Vmapper:Z which will give you serpentine cabling and every other panel will be upside down (see below for an example).

 It is compatible with parallel chains, so you can have multiple stacks of panels all building a coherent overall display.